csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 To illustrate the difference between the two types of transactions—local and global—at the sites, consider a transaction to add $50 to account number A-177 located at the Valleyview branch.
 If the transaction was initiated at the Valleyview branch, then it is considered local; otherwise, it is considered global.
 A transaction to transfer $50 from account A-177 to account A-305, which is located at the Hillside branch, is a global transaction, since accounts in two different sites are accessed as a result of its execution.

 In an ideal distributed database system, the sites would share a common global schema (although some relations may be stored only at some sites), all sites would run the same distributed database-management software, and the sites would be aware of each other’s existence.
 If a distributed database is built from scratch, it would indeed be possible to achieve the above goals.
-However, in reality a distributed database has to be constructed by linking together mul- tiple already-existing database systems, each with its own schema and possibly running different database-management software.
+However, in reality a distributed database has to be constructed by linking together multiple already-existing database systems, each with its own schema and possibly running different database-management software.
 Such systems are sometimes called **multidatabase systems** or **heterogeneous distributed database systems**.
 We discuss these systems in Section 19.8, where we show how to achieve a degree of global control despite the heterogeneity of the component systems.

 ### 17.4.2 Implementation Issues

 Atomicity of transactions is an important issue in building a distributed database system.
 If a transaction runs across two sites, unless the system designers are careful, it may commit at one site and abort at another, leading to an inconsistent state.
 Transaction commit protocols ensure such a situation cannot arise.
 The _two-phase commit protocol (_2PC_)_ is the most widely used of these protocols.

 The basic idea behind 2PC is for each site to execute the transaction until it enters the partially committed state, and then leave the commit decision to a sin- gle coordinator site; the transaction is said to be in the _ready_ state at a site at this point.
 The coordinator decides to commit the transaction only if the transaction reaches the ready state at every site where it executed; otherwise (for example, if the transaction aborts at any site), the coordinator decides to abort the transaction.
-Every site where the transaction executed must follow the decision of the coor- dinator.
+Every site where the transaction executed must follow the decision of the coordinator.
 If a site fails when a transaction is in ready state, when the site recovers from failure it should be in a position to either commit or abort the transaction, depending on the decision of the coordinator.
 The 2PC protocol is described in detail in Section 19.4.1.

 Concurrency control is another issue in a distributed database.
-Since a trans- action may access data items at several sites, transaction managers at several sites may need to coordinate to implement concurrency control.
+Since a transaction may access data items at several sites, transaction managers at several sites may need to coordinate to implement concurrency control.
 If locking is used, lock- ing can be performed locally at the sites containing accessed data items, but there is also a possibility of deadlock involving transactions originating at multiple sites.
 Therefore deadlock detection needs to be carried out across multiple sites.
 Failures are more common in distributed systems since not only may computers fail, but communication links may also fail.
 Replication of data items, which is the key to the continued functioning of distributed databases when failures occur, further complicates concurrency control.
 Section 19.5 provides detailed coverage of concurrency control in distributed databases.

 The standard transaction models, based on multiple actions carried out by a single program unit, are often inappropriate for carrying out tasks that cross the boundaries of databases that cannot or will not cooperate to implement protocols such as 2PC.
-Alternative approaches, based on _persistent messaging_ for commu- nication, are generally used for such tasks; persistent messaging is discussed in Section 19.4.3.
+Alternative approaches, based on _persistent messaging_ for communication, are generally used for such tasks; persistent messaging is discussed in Section 19.4.3.

 When the tasks to be carried out are complex, involving multiple databases and/or multiple interactions with humans, coordination of the tasks and en- suring transaction properties for the tasks become more complicated. _Workflow management systems_ are systems designed to help with carrying out such tasks, and are described in Section 26.2.